abhayram04/tars-att/README.md

 # tars-att
 A shell based attendance app written in Python.

--The "production" folder directory contains the final (Windows) executable file and supporting files.
+-The "production" directory contains the final (Windows) executable file and supporting files.

 -The "development" directory contains the code used to build the final executable file.